kingmagress/darkosre-ogage-fn/README.md

 4. Run install_ogage_fn.sh

 ## Other details
 restore_ogage_r3.sh will restore the original R3 global hotkey.

-Ogage folder will be the binaries for ogage-fn and ogage-r3. ogage-r3 will be redundant since there will be a backup of the original ogage binary.
+Ogage folder contains the binaries for ogage-fn and ogage-r3.

+ogage-r3 will be redundant since there will be a backup of the original ogage binary.